Here is a list of all the committees that will be represented in TIMEMUN.

 Security Council (SC)

 Libya conflict: After 13 years of armed conflict, the situation in Libya has stabilized but peace is still far away.
 The country remains divided into the area clustered around Tripoli under the UN-recognized GNU’s control, the majority of the territory controlled by General Hafter’s LNA forces, and southern Libya, which has been taken over by groups like ISIS-Libya, or local militias.
-After the UN Secretary General’s Special Representative to Libya resigned publicly in April 2024, citing lack of willingness of the sides to reach an agreement, the UN Security Council must explore new ideas for bringing peace to this war-torn country.
+After the UN Secretary General’s Special Representative to Libya resigned publicly in April 2024, citing the lack of willingness of the sides to reach an agreement, the UN Security Council must explore new ideas for bringing peace to this war-torn country.

 Syria conflict: While President Bashar Assad has been able to maintain his hold on power, nearly a third of the country still remains under the control of non-government forces.
 The ongoing Syrian war has already shaped the war in Iraq, fueled the growth of ISIS, led to tensions with Turkey, Russia, the US, Iran, Saudi Arabia and other regional actors, and triggered one of the largest refugee migrations to Europe.
 Although the war is less acute than at its height, there are still millions of Syrians displaced from their homes, and armed conflict remains ongoing.
 The Security Council will take up this war as part of its annual review.

-Historical Council 1994
+Historical Security Council 1994

 The historical SC will take place in 1994, as the UN Security Council deals with the war atrocities occurring in Rwanda, as well as the breakup of the former Yugoslavia, and the subsequent armed conflict that has erupted in Bosnia-Herzegovina.

-CRISIS | Organized crime council: Mafias and Intelligence Agencies
+CRISIS | Organized Crime Council: Mafias and Intelligence Agencies

 Organized crime is responsible for an estimated $870 billion a year, around 5-10% of the global export industry.
 Organized crime organizations, from mafias to drug cartels, impact local economies, raise levels of violence, and exacerbate corruption, often infiltrating government and law enforcement ranks, while devastating local populations.
-The Organized crime council will bring together leaders of national and international law enforcement agencies around the world to cooperate in their quest to thwart organized crime, while the leaders of the world’s most powerful organized crime groups meet to explore partnerships, set ground rules, and plan their own response to the crime fighters.
+The Organized Crime Council will bring together leaders of national and international law enforcement agencies around the world to cooperate in their quest to thwart organized crime, while the leaders of the world’s most powerful organized crime groups meet to explore partnerships, set ground rules, and plan their own response to the crime fighters.

 CRISIS | Percy Jackson